 The decision to accept the plan came down to if the union could afford to keep picketing amid the injunction, Rackham student Ryan Glauser said.
 One of his main concerns was GEO’s ability to fight an injunction, which raised the possibility that the union could be financially drained if the court sided with the University.

 “The Graduate Employees’ Organization is more important as an institution than winning small things in the short term,” Glauser said.
 “Once we lose our union, the University is going to take those small things from us, because they don’t have our trust.”

 GEO’s strike gained traction on social media, which the union used as a way to circulate their message.
-The union presented the strike as a way to make everyone on campus safer, both in terms of protection from the coronavirus and from policing, as a national reckoning about racial justice surfaced following the death of George Floyd.
+The union presented the strike as a way to make campus safer, both in terms of protection from the coronavirus and from policing, a topic that has been widely discussed amid a national reckoning about racial justice that followed George Floyd’s death.

 The strike served as a catalyst for other groups on campus.
 More than 100 resident advisers went on strike Sept.
 9 — the day after GEO announced its strike — to demand additional personal protective equipment, enforcement of public health policies and hazard pay.
 Dozens of MDining student employees organized a work slowdown for two hours on Friday, with plans for a potential strike in the future.
 A hundred theatre and drama students signed a letter saying they would not attend class until School of Music, Theatre & Dance leadership agree to their demands regarding pandemic procedures.

 GEO received a litany of support from different corners of campus, including the University’s chapter of College Democrats, labor unions whose members were commissioned to work on construction projects on campus and some faculty members.
 Central Student Government, the largest student government at the University, encouraged students to stand in solidarity with GEO and not attend classes for the duration of the strike.